 - Cervical Cancer Screening (National Cancer Institute) Also in Spanish

-- Get Tested for Cervical Cancer (Office of Disease Prevention and Health Promotion)
+- Get Screened for Cervical Cancer (Office of Disease Prevention and Health Promotion) Also in Spanish

 - What Should I Know about Screening?
 (Centers for Disease Control and Prevention) Also in Spanish

-- Pap and HPV Testing (National Cancer Institute) Also in Spanish
+- Pap Smear (National Library of Medicine) Also in Spanish

 - Screening for Cervical Cancer (U.S. Preventive Services Task Force) - PDF